We are a wildlife charity working throughout Gloucestershire

 To support this aim, the Engagement & Learning Team works with communities across Gloucestershire, supporting and empowering them to be involved in, be part of and to take action for the natural environment.

 The Engagement & Learning Team also looks after our many volunteers, work experience placements and interns.

 The Evidence Team ensures that our work to conserve and restore Gloucestershire's wildlife and wild places is evidence-led.
 Our approach uses a combination of ecological monitoring, policy development, scientific research, citizen science and includes the Gloucestershire Centre for Environmental Records.
-We also work with partners and the planning system to inform nature restoration on land not owned by the Wildlife Trust.
+We also work with partners and the planning system to inform nature restoration on land not owned by Gloucestershire Wildlife Trust.

-Working with individuals, businesses, communities, trust and grant bodies, the team raises money to ensure we can deliver our Strategic Plan.
+Working with individuals, businesses, communities, trust and grant bodies, the External Relations Team raises money to ensure we can deliver our Strategic Plan.
 The team is also responsible for income-generating activities such as managing the Trust's cafés and increasing retail and other commercial opportunities, with the profits helping us to increase our conservation work to benefit wildlife in the county.

 Business & Operations

 This team is incorporated into all aspects of the Trust and provides operational support services to both the charity and its trading subsidiaries.
 It looks after the finances and other operational support functions, staff wellbeing, headquarters and visitor centre management, providing a warm welcome to all our visitors.